Home Sovereign Gold Bond

 What is the Minimum Investment Requirement for Sovereign Gold Bonds

 In the Indian investment market, gold has been a popular instrument, regardless of the gender or age of investors.
 The value of gold isn’t counted in digits only; it also holds cultural and religious importance in the country.
 However, buying physical gold will require time, effort, and money for proper security.
 A great alternative can be a sovereign gold bond (SGB); the money is invested per gold’s value but eliminates manual storage and safeguarding efforts.
+The maturity period of sovereign gold bonds is typically 8 years, with an option to exit after the 5th year, offering flexibility for investors

 The Indian government launched the sovereign gold bond scheme in November 2015.
 Under this scheme, investors can invest in securities denominated in grams of gold.
 30% of the total SGB investments since its first issuance have been made in the 2024 FY, indicating the ongoing demand for the scheme.
 The long list of benefits, including the security of sovereign backing and assured returns, can further justify the demand.